n123git/yw-cond/README.md

 # yw-cond
-A web-based W.I.P Cond analyser lib and UI for the Yo-kai Watch series.
+A web-based W.I.P Cond analyser lib and UI for the Yo-kai Watch series with frequent updates.

 This parser is for the Yo-kai Watch franchise which has a much more complex cond set (and some slight changes) from Inazuma Eleven, for IEGO cond parsing take a look at the newly released [level5_condition](https://github.com/Tiniifan/level5_condition/) made by Tiniifan themself!